Best Car Breakdown Cover for 2017

 A complaint we hear about is breakdown companies jacking up the prices from one year to the next.
 So you need to be vigilant – especially if you've signed up to an auto-renew process.

 Keep an eye out for your annual renewal letter/email.
 If the price has increased, shop around.
 Find competing quotes and ask your current provider to meet them.
 You may find it offers to match the price.
 If it won’t, don’t accept the rise.
 Instead, cancel and go to another well-rated provider.

 In a haggling survey we conducted (October 2016) the average saving made by 519 people who contested their annual breakdown renewal quote with the AA or RAC was £52.
 That's enough for a full tank of fuel.

 Use other cover

 Don't pay twice for breakdown cover.
 Your bank account or a deal on a new car may already cover you for breakdowns.

 Some packaged bank accounts either include breakdown cover or offer it as a low-cost option.

 Manufacturers tend to provide breakdown cover free to new car owners.
 If you already have breakdown cover, call your current provider and put your regular cover on hold until your free period runs out.

-Find your perfect new car with our expert impartial car reviews.
+Find your perfect new car with our expert impartial new and used car reviews.